HeyMaslo/companion-server/README.md

 ### Containers and Installations

-Simple info on packaging up docker and node.  https://nodejs.org/en/docs/guides/nodejs-docker-webapp/
+Simple info on packaging up docker and node. *See here for basic concepts: https://nodejs.org/en/docs/guides/nodejs-docker-webapp/*

 #### Important notes
 Some of the node_modules have bugs for tensorflow running local models etc. One issue in Deeplab here: https://github.com/tensorflow/tfjs/issues/3723